josh-tracey/exprimo/README.md

 // >The result is false
 ```

-## Examples

-Please see the `examples` directory in the GitHub repository for more usage examples.

 ## Contributing

 Contributions to Exprimo are welcome!
 Please submit a pull request on GitHub.